Darren Tulett: Football presenting

-Bloomberg agreed to his request to report on the 1998 World Cup.
+Bloomberg agreed to his request to report on the 1998 FIFA World Cup.
 He then remained in France, and reported for Bloomberg on football, the Tour de France and the French Open.
-He was also, briefly, on Europe 1 Sport, part of the Europe 1 radio network in France, talking about English football.

 In 2002 he was signed up by Canal+ as a contributor on L'Équipe du Dimanche, a weekly show on football around Europe.
 Playing with his image as an English dandy and surfing on the popularity of Premier League football in France, Tulett was taken on full-time by Canal Plus in 2004.
 The first program he hosted, with Isabelle Moreau, was a light-hearted talk show called Fabulous Sport on Canal+.
 He reported in a lighthearted, colourful 1960s style, becoming known in France as "Darren d'Angleterre".
 (The Observer has called him "The French Alan Hansen", and The Daily Telegraph has called him "The Austin Powers of French Television").
-Also on Canal+ he presented Match of ze day on English football (the name presumably derived from the BBC program Match of the Day with a stereotypical French pronunciation of "the").

 In February 2012 he was recruited by beIN Sports as a star presenter for the June 2012 launch of this new sports station and went on to work on the coverage of the Champions League, Europa League and European club football.
 Tulett also hosted beIN's Lunch Time, a daily sports program broadcast Mondays to Fridays in the middle of the day in the early days of the station.

-Tulett has been the anchorman for a series of major sports competitions on beIN SPORTS channels, including the 2012 Olympics, Wimbledon and the football World Cups.
-He hosted popular shows around the 2018 World Cup and Euro 2016 and 2020.